CQCL/hugr/specification/hugr.md

 ### Node Operations

-Here we describe we define some core operations required to represent full programs, including dataflow operations (in [functions](#functions)).
+Here we define some core types of operation required to represent full programs, including dataflow operations (in [functions](#functions)).